bar-alex/CodeNation-MasterCourse--sequelizeCLI/README.md

 # CodeNation-MasterCourse--sequelizeCLI

-Sample CLI project to use manage a simple movie database using the Sequelize ORM with a MySQL backend.
+Sample CLI project to manage a simple movie database using the Sequelize ORM with a MySQL backend.

 Uses Yargs, Sequelize, MySQL2 node packages.